 Confidence is a qualified software developer and has completed a PostGrad Degree in Healthcare Technology Management.
 He is passionate about data and maintaining the quality.
 He also holds a N.Dip Information Technology (Software Development) in C++ and has a strong background of PHP Application Development, and certificates in Project Management in Global Health, and Leadership and Management in Health both obtained at the University of Washington.
 His passion is to technically improve the health care system throughout Africa and worldwide.

-Program Management Assistant, ISPM
+Program Management, ISPM